Skip to main content

 Volatility Structure in Energy

 Oil exhibits one of the most pronounced compression-expansion patterns of any major market.
-Periods of low volatility consolidation are regularly followed by explosive directional moves.
-Our analysis detects a volatility cycle of approximately 60-120 days—shorter than most equity volatility cycles.
+Periods of low volatility consolidation are regularly followed by directional moves.
+Volatility cycles in crude oil tend to be shorter than those observed in many equity instruments.

-Volatility compression in oil typically lasts 60-120 days before resolution.
-The subsequent expansion phase produces percentage moves that are often 2-3 times the compressed range.
-This pattern is particularly valuable because volatility compression is observable in real time, providing advance structural context for potential cycle-driven moves.
+Compression-expansion patterns are observable on multi-month timescales, with the expansion phase often producing percentage moves notably larger than the compressed range.
+This pattern is particularly useful because volatility compression is observable in real time, providing advance structural context for potential cycle-driven moves.

 The interaction between price cycles and volatility cycles creates identifiable structural configurations.
 When a price cycle approaches a projected trough during a volatility compression phase, the probability of a significant move increases.
 When price cycle extremes occur during already-elevated volatility, responses may be muted.